roura356a/csk/intl.en-US/Terraform/Use Terraform to create an ACK cluster without a worker node.md

 After the ACK cluster without a worker node is created, you can create a node pool by using Terraform to add nodes to the cluster.
 Create a node pool by using the following methods:

--   Create a custom node pool.
+-   Create a node pool.
 The following template is an example.

     ```
     # The node pool configurations are based on the preceding variables and configurations of the cluster.